Meet the team

 Josie is Chief Executive and co-founder of Creative Access.
 She is a former Director of Lexington Communications and press advisor to the Mayor of London and has many years experience working with Government, charities, voluntary and community groups.
 A school Governor, mum of three and self-confessed book worm, Josie is never happier than when armed with a paint brush and palette.

-Anoushka is Director of Talent at Creative Access.
+Anoushka leads all our intern, graduate and junior-level permanent recruitment.
 She was a Director at a global recruitment business and moved to Creative Access in 2013.
-She has placed over 1500 trainees in the creative industries and has given CV support and interview advice to many more hundreds of young people.
+She has placed over 2,000 trainees in the creative industries and has given CV support and interview advice to many more hundreds of young people.
 A perfect Sunday would be spent at the flower market followed by a pub lunch!

 Head of Programmes

 Laura is Head of Programmes at Creative Access, she is a qualified Youth Worker with over 10 years’ experience working in arts and learning including working as Curator: Young People’s Programmes at Tate and Employment Manager at A New Direction.
 Laura enjoys cooking for friends, cycling and a good laugh.